Century300/useful-scripts/README.md

 # Some useful shell scripts
-I upload some useful bash scipts here now and then.
+I upload some useful shell scipts here now and then.

 ### **Clone the repository**
 ```bash